 It was then that I started dreaming of writing a story, a story that had not yet been told.
 A story that would let some other child realize that there was nothing under the sun or beyond, that couldn’t be put into words.

-My name is Tonya Regina Moore.
-I am a lonely speculative fiction writer, uncommonly quiet at times.
+It’s true that I’m uncommonly quiet at times.
 I’ve accepted the fact that I’m sometimes regarded as strange by others.
-I believe silent rivers do run deep but believe me, there’s nothing quiet about me.
+I even believe silent rivers do run deep, but there’s nothing quiet about me.